Dogoo9/Extension-Summaryception/README.md

 # 🧠 Summaryception

+This is a fork of https://github.com/Lodactio/Extension-Summaryception repo, primary used by me for my own personal roleplay using GPT codex to assist with programming (I suck at it.).
+Feel free to take features from this fork or use them in any way you like.

+Additions so far include a dedicated KoboldCPP connection source and per chat memory database for each character.

 ### Layered Recursive Memory for SillyTavern

 > Your AI remembers **thousands of turns** in under **20k tokens**.
 No context bloat.
 No lost plot threads.
 No compromises.